-LRC is a great resource for landscape professionals, developers, government entities and other businesses.
+LRC is a great resource for residents, landscape professionals, developers, government entities and other businesses.
 In addition to being a convenient alternative for disposing larger quantities of landscape debris, we sell many recycled landscape materials such as mulches, composts and soils.
 To learn more, visit products.

 Since our goal is to be self-supporting through the collection of disposal fees and the sale of recycled landscape products, all commercial entities must follow the guidelines listed below.

 NOTE: Please do not mix brush with compostable materials such as grass and leaves.
 When mixed material is composted and screened, the shredded brush material gets separated and combined with extraneous trash material.

 The fee for disposal of items arriving in bulk is calculated on a per cubic yard basis and rounded to the nearest ½ cubic yard.
 Quantities less than a cubic yard are charged a minimum fee of $5.00, except commercial compactor and roll-off loads, which are charged for a minimum of 5 cubic yards.

 (diameter 10 inches or less, length 8 feet or less)

 |• Bulk wood (loose and separated from other yard waste;|

 limbs greater than 10 inches in diameter must be cut into lengths

 of 3 feet or less and separated from other yard waste)